QSC says mulls sale of DSL network, shares jump

 United Internet, which earlier this year agreed to buy the stake of private equity firm KKR in cable group Versatel for 586 million euros, declined to comment.

-Shares in QSC shares were up a fifth by 1500 GMT, giving it a market capitalization of more than 200 million euros ($246 million).
+Shares in QSC shares were up a fifth by 3:00 p.m., giving it a market capitalisation of more than 200 million euros (157 million pounds).
 The shares, which posted their biggest intra-day gain in more than a decade, were at the top of a 3.5 percent stronger German technology index.

 United Internet shares were up 4 percent, after hitting an all-time high of 37.50 euros.